threefoldfoundation/info_sdk/src/2_gettingstarted/explore_nodes.md

 ### Farm

-To which farm this nodes belongs to.
+To which farm this node belongs to.

 ### Free to use

-Specify is this node capacity can be reserved with `FreeTFT` or not.
+Specify if this node capacity can be reserved with `FreeTFT` or not.

 If the node is marked as free to use.
 Only `FreeTFT` can be used to pay the reserved capacity.

-The currency used to reserve capacity is important to take in account.
-Because a reservation must be paid in a single transaction, all the nodes used in a reservation must be all be free to use or not.
+The currency used to reserve capacity is important to take into account.
+Because a reservation must be paid in a single transaction, all the nodes used in a reservation must all be free to use or not.
 Mixing both is not possible.

 ### Last heartbeat

 The date and time at which the explorer received an heartbeat from the node.
-We consider a node offline is the explorer did not received a heartbeat for more than 10 minutes.
+We consider a node offline is the explorer did not receive a heartbeat for more than 10 minutes.

 Make sure to always skip offline node when doing a reservation.
-Falling to do so will let your reservation blocked until it's provision timeout is reached and then cancelled.
+Failing to do so will leave your reservation blocked until its provision timeout is reached and then cancelled.

 ### List of network interfaces